 I am also an Ordinary Member of the Institute of Physics Higher Education Group.

-Prior to joining Imperial in 2021 I was a postdoctoral researcher in physics education at the University of Cambridge in the Cavendish Laboratory, and in secondary science education at King's College London in the School of Education, Communication and Society.
+Prior to joining Imperial in 2021 I was a postdoctoral researcher in physics education at the University of Cambridge, and in secondary science education at King's College London in the School of Education, Communication and Society.
 My undergraduate (Imperial College London), master's (King's College London), and doctoral backgrounds have all been in theoretical physics.
 I was awarded my PhD in theoretical cosmology from Queen Mary University of London in 2019.

 et al., 2020, Impact of an active learning physics workshop on secondary school students' self-efficacy and ability, Physical Review Physics Education Research, Vol:16, ISSN:2469-9896

 et al., 2018, Black-hole lattices as cosmological models, Classical and Quantum Gravity, Vol:35, ISSN:0264-9381

 Durk J, Clifton T, 2017, A quasi-static approach to structure formation in black hole universes, Journal of Cosmology and Astroparticle Physics, ISSN:1475-7516

 Durk J, Clifton T, 2017, Exact initial data for black hole universes with a cosmological constant, Classical and Quantum Gravity, Vol:34, ISSN:0264-9381